 Use of the term “accommodation” refers to housing.
 You have the right to equal treatment when buying, selling, renting or being evicted from an apartment, house, condominium or commercial property.
 This right also covers renting or being evicted from a hotel room.

-- Policy on human rights and rental housing
+On human rights and rental housing:

 On municipal responsibilities in planning and licensing housing:

 For other publications on housing, click “Resource Types” on the left-hand panel.